smok-serwis/cassandra/README.md

 You can add any number, starting from numbering them EXTRA1, without any limit.
 It's important that they are consecutive numbers.
 These will simply enlarge your `JVM_OPTS`.
 You can for example use it to [replace a dead node](https://docs.datastax.com/en/archived/cassandra/3.0/cassandra/operations/opsReplaceNode.html).

+# Using the G1 Garbage Collector

+To use the G1 Garbage Collector just define an env called `GC` and set it to "G1".